-First, we attempted to obtain clinic identifiers for each of the five CCBHC-E grantee states in our sample.
-We reached out to Medicaid representatives from these five states to determine if they maintained a list of CCBHC-E clinic identifiers we could search for in the TAF data.
+First, we attempted to obtain clinic identifiers for each of the five CCBHC-E grantee states in our sample.1 We reached out to Medicaid representatives from these five states to determine if they maintained a list of CCBHC-E clinic identifiers we could search for in the TAF data.
 Two of the five states--States B and C--tracked their CCBHC-E clinics using state-specific identifiers reported on Medicaid claims that they expected to be present in the national-level TAF data.
 One other state--State A--also tracked its clinics using state-specific IDs, but the IDs were tracked in a data field that was present in the state's Medicaid data but not present in the TAF.
-Instead, this state provided a list of current NPIs for the CCBHC-E organizations, knowing there were a few clinics under the organizations not actually using the CCBHC-E grants.
+Instead, this state provided a list of current NPIs for the CCBHC-E grants.
 The remaining two states--States D and E--did not track the CCBHC-Es in their data and could not provide a list of IDs at any level.
-Instead, we used grantees' names and addresses to search for NPIs on the CMS National Plan and Provider Enumeration System (NPPES) NPI Registry.
-We summarize the results of the process of searching for clinic IDs in Table 1.
+Instead, we used grantees' names and addresses to search for NPIs on the CMS National Plan and Provider Enumeration System (NPPES) NPI Registry.2 We summarize the results of the process of searching for clinic IDs in Table 1.